tanabee/swagger-deployment-template/README.md

 ## About

-Template to be deployed to Google App Engine via CircleCI when swagger.yaml is pushed.
+This is a template where push swagger.yaml will deploy a Swagger server to Google App Engine through CircleCI.

 ## Usage